rooiss/tourney/README.md

 # TODO

-## Team Invite flow

-- [ ] create team invite entity
+- [ ] put user who created team as captain by default
-- [ ] on team creation adding the row
+- [ ] fix the last name undefined on team creation

-## TeamRegister Component

-### back end

-- [ ] validation for team name, no dupes, no empty string
-- [ ] team router
+- [ ] protectedRoute
-  - [ ] post for creating new team
+- [ ] email validator for adding non registered users

-## NodeMailer verification

 - [ ] once register button is clicked send emails out to all players of the tournament to confirm

-## Follow up

 - [ ] username as other column for tournament
-- [ ] protectedRoute
 - [ ] email obfuscation
 - [ ] format and divisions for tournament entity and create tournament page
   - [ ] title of tournament is `${username}'s ${tournament.format} on ${tournament.date}`
-- [ ] error handling for a lot of various things
 - [ ] format date to something readable
 - [ ] add division to tournament entity